LAP: Fast LAtent Diffusion Planner for Autonomous Driving: Introduction

 To address this challenge, we propose \textbf{LA}tent \textbf{P}lanner (LAP), a framework that decomposes trajectory generation into two specialized stages: learning strategic semantics in a compact latent space and reconstructing high-fidelity dynamics.
-We first design a Variational Autoencoder (VAE) ~\citep{kingma2013auto} to learn a low-dimensional latent space that captures the strategic essence of trajectories while abstracting away kinematic details.
-A conditional transformer-based diffusion model is then trained on these latents to focus on modeling the multi-modal distribution of high-level driving policies.
-Furthermore, to mitigate the modality gap between the high-level semantic planning space and the low-level vectorized input representations, we introduce a fine-grained feature distillation method to facilitate a more effective interaction and fusion of information between them.
+We first design a Variational Autoencoder (VAE) \cite{kingma2013auto} to learn a low-dimensional latent space that captures the strategic essence of trajectories while abstracting away kinematic details.
+A conditional transformer-based diffusion model is then trained to plan on this latent space to focus on modeling the multi-modal distribution of high-level driving policies.
+However, latent compression introduces a representation gap: planning is done in a high-level semantic manifold, while scene context remains low-level vectorized features\cite{gao2020vectornet}.
+This mismatch weakens geometric grounding and alignment with map constraints.
+To bridge this modality gap, we further propose a fine-grained feature alignment method that better fuses semantic plans with low-level scene representations, enabling the model’s intermediate features to more effectively encode trajectory–scene interaction information and thereby improving decision robustness.

 This two-stage approach yields a dual advantage: it dramatically improves generation efficiency by confining the diffusion process to a low-dimensional latent space, while simultaneously ensuring both strategic diversity and high-fidelity, kinematically feasible outputs.
-Through extensive evaluations on the large-scale nuPlan benchmark~\citep{caesar2021nuplan}, we demonstrate that LAP establishes a new state-of-the-art in closed-loop performance among learning-based methods.
+Through extensive evaluations on the large-scale nuPlan benchmark\cite{caesar2021nuplan}, we demonstrate that LAP establishes a new state-of-the-art in closed-loop performance among learning-based methods.
 Notably, this is accomplished with up to a 10$\times$ speed-up in inference, producing high-quality plans that substantially reduce the reliance on hand-crafted post-processing.